CityBaseInc/SIAC/README.md

 # SIAC

 SIAC is a SIEM In A Can.
 It's pronounced like "sigh-ack."
+SIAC can run in the cloud, on bare metal, or a hybrid environment.

 ## Background